eclipse-tractusx/item-relationship-service/docs/arc42/full.md

 -   Submodel payload: each time a submodel payload is requested from via EDC, the data is validated against the model defined in the SemanticHub for the matching aspect type.

+#### Caching

+The IRS caches data provided externally to avoid unnecessary requests and reduce execution time.

+Caching is implemented for the following services:

+##### BPDM

+Whenever a BPN is resolved via BPDM, the partner name is cached on IRS side, as this data does not change.

+##### Semantics Hub

+Whenever a semantic model schema is requested from the Semantic Hub, it is stored locally until the cache is evicted (configurable).
+The IRS can preload configured schema models on startup to reduce on demand call times.

+Additionally, models can be deployed with the system as a backup to the real Semantic Hub service.

 ### Development concepts

 #### Build, test, deploy